-From the National Park Inn, drive past the building with the flagpole, through the employee housing area and across a suspension bridge.
+Entering Longmire from the southwest (via the Nisqually Entrance), drive past the National Park Inn, and turn right at the building with the flagpole.
+Continue straight through the employee housing area and across a suspension bridge.
 The trailhead is located 300 feet past the suspension bridge.

 There is no designated camp along this trail nor atop the Tatoosh Range.
 Current trail conditions are available park-wide from wilderness information centers, ranger stations, and visitor centers.
 Fires are prohibited.
 No pets on trails.
 Treat water before drinking.